by Brian A. Wilkins

 11/4/2010 (links and photos updated November 13, 2018)

-The January 20 murder of Mr. James Patrick Ahern by now former Bella Vista (AR) police thug Coleman Brackney will not grace the pages or airwaives of Arkansas “mainstream” media again until around December 7, when Brackney’s trial for a “manslaughter” charge is expected to begin.
-It is now adundantly clear, however, that this murder, which Brackney shot Mr. Ahern six times while he sat in his car, was avoidable, had the Bella Vista city government heeded the pleas of the citizens who elected them.
+The January 20 murder of Mr. James Patrick Ahern by now former Bella Vista (AR) police thug Coleman Brackney will not grace the pages or airwaves of Arkansas “mainstream” media again until around December 7, when Brackney’s trial for a “manslaughter” charge is expected to begin.
+It is now abundantly clear, however, that this murder, which Brackney shot Mr. Ahern six times while he sat in his car, was avoidable, had the Bella Vista city government heeded the pleas of the citizens who elected them.

 Mr. Matt Holland, a long time resident of Bella Vista, said that police state policies in Bella Vista are “standard protocol” and that Mayor Frank Anderson and Police Chief Ken Farmer “offer Carte blanche authority and indemnity to [their] law enforcement staff.”

 Mr. Holland called the Bella Vista Police on July 11, 2009 (like many Americans would in times of emergency) when four strangers came to his house.
 One intruded into his home, while another threatened him with a shotgun.
 Two others physically assaulted him in his driveway.
 When these allegations, along with the assailants’ license plate numbers and description of all of them, were forwarded to Bella Vista police thugs Kelly Wallace and Charles Tomlin, both “officers” said there was nothing they could do for him.
 When Mr. Holland asked why they were letting the assailants off without pressing charges, thug Tomlin became angry and yelled at Mr. Holland to “shut up and go inside.”
 And the story begins here.